nselby/nselby.github.io/_posts/2017-03-15-The-Michael-Brown-Incident-Revisited.md

 The profile of the incident was so high that The White House sent to attend Michael Brown’s funeral <a href="http://www.npr.org/sections/thetwo-way/2014/08/24/342868844/3-white-house-aides-to-attend-michael-browns-funeral-service" target="_blank">three officials</a>: Marlon Marshall, deputy director of the White House Office of Public Engagement, and Heather Foster, an adviser for the office.
 It also sent Broderick Johnson, chairman of the My Brother's Keeper Task Force, an Obama initiative to empower boys and men of color.

-This prompted <a href="http://www.foxnews.com/politics/2014/08/25/more-white-house-officials-at-michael-browns-funeral-than-thatchers.html" target="_blank">Fox News to remark</a> that the White House sent more officials to Mr. Brown's funeral than it had to that of former British Prime Minister Margaret Thatcher.
-For that occasion, the White House sent no representatives, but did send former secretaries of State George Schultz and James Baker III; the charge d’affaires to the United Kingdom, and the former U.S. ambassador.

-Back in Ferguson, the Department of Justice sent a team to investigate policing within the City of Ferguson.
+The Department of Justice sent a team to investigate policing within the City of Ferguson.
 The Criminal Section of the Department of Justice Civil Rights Division, the United States Attorney’s Office for the Eastern District of Missouri, and the FBI subsequently opened a criminal investigation into whether the shooting violated federal law, and its Civil Rights Division led an investigation into the shooting.

 Additionally, Department of Justice conducted a <a href="http://www.nbcnews.com/storyline/michael-brown-shooting/justice-departments-autopsy-michael-brown-released-n264361" target="_blank">post-mortem</a> of Mr. Brown, along with autopsies by <a href="http://www.stltoday.com/online/pdf-autopsy-report-for-michael-brown/pdf_ce018d0c-5998-11e4-b700-001a4bcf6878.html" target="_blank">the county coroner</a> and a <a href="http://www.cbsnews.com/news/preliminary-autopsy-shows-michael-brown-shot-six-times/" target="_blank">privately hired forensic consultant</a> to examine the autopsy results.